StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 4. [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl)
 5. [Klara](https://github.com/JuliaStats/Klara.jl)

-Time constraints prevents inclusion of those right now, although e.g. the example `chapters/04/clip_38.1m.jl` almost begs for a `clip_38d.jl`example.
+Time constraints prevents inclusion of those right now, although e.g. the example `chapters/04/clip_38.1m.jl` almost begs for a `clip_38d.jl'.
+For now the linear regression example in  [DynamicHMCExamples](https://tpapp.github.io/DynamicHMCExamples.jl/latest/example_linear_regression/) is a good starting point.

+As a final note, the Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
+This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.

 ## Documentation